 - DOJ statistics indicate that 34.1 percent of AI/AN women (or one in three) will be raped during their lifetime; the comparable figure for the U.S. as a whole is less than one in five.

 - Because some victims of violence choose not to report their SA experiences to law enforcement, SA prevalence is likely even higher.

-In addition to injuries sustained by women during violent episodes, physical and psychological abuse is linked to a number of adverse health outcomes.
+In addition to injuries sustained by women during violent episodes, physical and psychological abuse is linked to a number of adverse health Start Printed Page 26764outcomes.
 The prevalence of abuse during pregnancy ranges from 7-20% and population-based data from 26 states indicates that African American and American Indian women are at greater risk for IPV than other racial groups.
 One study found that 58.7% of American Indian pregnant and childbearing women disclosed lifetime physical and/or sexual IPV.

 The impact of domestic violence and sexual assault on women's reproductive health is pervasive but unrecognized.
 Pregnancy complications, including low weight gain, anemia, infections, and first and second trimester bleeding, are significantly higher for abused women, as are maternal rates of depression, post-traumatic stress disorder (PTSD), suicide attempts, and substance abuse.
 Domestic violence can also result in homicide and suicide.
 Homicide is the leading cause of traumatic death for pregnant and postpartum women in the United States, accounting for 31 percent of maternal injury deaths.